atremarc/CSC690_FinalProject/README.md

 Features:
 - Storage and revisting of past entries
 - Procedurally generated promp/question feature
-- Notification system to help user remember to make an entry each day
+- Notification system to help user remember to make an entry each day (not implemented)
-- tracking: how many entries per week on average, word count average, favorite words
+- tracking: how many entries per week on average, word count average, favorite words (not implemented)
-- spell check via API implementation